3.10 - Fees, Fines & Charges; Waiver of Student Fees

-The Superintendent or designee will give additional consideration where one or more of the following factors are present:2
+The building principal will give additional consideration where one or more of the following factors are present:2

 1Illinois law now gives school districts two options with respect to school fee waiver applications.
 Option #1 allows a district to use students’ application for free meals.
 Previously, this was the only option available to school districts and requires schools to follow guidelines of the free meals program to determine students’ eligibility for a fee waiver.
 Option #2 now establishes a new application process to determine students’ eligibility for a fee waiver.
 This second option is still based on the same income guidelines established by the federal meals program, but allows a district more flexibility in verifying the information in students’ fee waiver applications.
 This model policy follows new option #2.
 This procedure is consistent with the Illinois Association of School Board’s PRESS Service